 Be nice.
 Or else.

-Designer at youngand.co Joined about 3 years ago
+Designer at youngand.co Joined over 3 years ago

 I've been bouldering at the gym for a little over a year now.
 Also been top roping for the last 6 months.
 Once in a while, I'll boulder outdoors.

 I'm looking for the ability to handle 1000s of fonts well!
 Any recs?

 Heya!
 Thanks for doing this.

 Loved Episode 4, where you guys covered starting side-projects.
 As a follow-up, I'd like to hear your thoughts on the slow grind of maintaining and growing them.

 I have a tendency to make things for the pleasure of making them, and would love for them to turn into real useful products for a lot of people.
 But as someone who grew up in a culture where talking about yourself is frowned upon, I find it very offputting to self-promote.
 How do you deal with that?